-The only designated scenic corridor that could be impacted by the proposed grading is the Highway 1 corridor.
-Site visits to Highway 1 indicate that the site including the proposed home and tank site will not be visible from the corridor.
+The only designated scenic corridor that could be impacted by the proposed grading is the Highway 1 .corridor.
+Site visits to Highway 1 indicate that the site including the proposed home and tank site will not be visible from this corridor.

 Overall, the current visual setting is an open terrace and oak studded hillside that is interrupted by single-family dwellings.
 The proposed new home will interrupt this view.
-However, the perspectives of the proposed home and fhe layout of the site has been designed to comply with the General Plan policies 8.6.5 at d 8.6.6 to "encourage design that addresses the neighborhood and community context" arid to assure incorporation of "design elements that is appropriate to the surrounding uses and the type of land use planned for the area."
-Specifically, the ridge top will be avoided in the development, the trees on the ridge will remain, the tank will belocated so that it is screened by the trees, the access roadway above the home will no! be paved, and the site will be landscaped.
-Further, the color of the buildings and the retaining walls will be
+However, the perspectives of the proposed home and the layout of the site has Seen designed to comply with the General Plan policies 8.6.5 and 8.6.6 to "encourage design that addresses the neighborhood and community context" arid to assure incorporation of "design elements that is appropriate to the surrounding uses and the type of land use planned for the area."
+Specifically, the ridge top will be avoided in the development, the trees, on the ridge will remain, the tank will be located so that it is screened by the trees, the access roadway above the home will not ae paved, and the site will be landscaped.
+Further, the color of the buildings and the retaining walls will be resource, including visual obstruction of that resource?

-APPLICANT: Stephen Graves and Associates OWNER: \$&P Carniichael Enterprises Inc. et al Application No: 00-0143 and 40237S
+APPLICANT: Stephen Graves and Associates OWNER: S&P Carrnichael Enterprises Inc. et ai Application No: GO-011; and 40237S required to blend with those of the hillside, and non-reflective materials will be required to be used in the glazing and roofing.